-Factors such as sensitivity to specific ingredients in alcohol, body weight, or genetic factors may cause headaches in some people after consuming alcohol.
+Sensitivity to specific ingredients in alcohol, body weight, or genetic factors may cause headaches in some people after drinking alcohol.

 Some individuals experience headaches or migraine after consuming alcohol.
 In some cases, alcohol can cause these effects, but certain additives may also be at play.